Cardiac Ablation

 919-681-5816

 Duke’s electrophysiologists perform cardiac ablation to treat atrial fibrillation, ventricular tachycardia, and other arrhythmias.
-We treat more than 700 people each year, including people with complex cases, and achieve below-average complication rates.
-Our EP labs are located in Durham and Raleigh.
+We treat hundreds of people each year, including people with complex cases, and achieve below-average complication rates.
+Our specialized electrophysiology (EP) labs are conveniently located in Durham and Raleigh.
 Our goal is to reduce the side effects and minimize the risks associated with arrhythmias so you can return to optimum health.

 Find a Cardiac Ablation Doctor